I received these recipes from oldfashionedliving.com. According

 The next day, add baking powder, salt and part of the flour.

-Mix well with a wooden spoon, continually adding flour until dough
+Mix well with a wooden spoon, continually adding flour until

 is no longer sticky.
 Place dough on greased baking sheet or in